The Observers (Trainers)

-The training section of the group is run by member volunteers who are there to promote approved advanced riding techniques as detailed by the IAM.
-Training to become an Observer involves on-road sessions and classroom studies which culminate in written exams to become a qualified IAM Observer.
-This qualification is reinforced by a retest every three years.
+The training section of the group is run by volunteer members who are there to promote approved advanced riding techniques as detailed by the IAM.
+Training to become an Observer involves on-road sessions and classroom studies which ends with written exams to become a qualified IAM Observer.
+This qualification is reinforced by an observed road test every three years.
 All Observers give their time freely except for a contribution from the Associate towards their petrol and running expenses.
 Currently £10.00 per training rideout.

 All observed runs are on a one-to-one basis and consist of briefing and discussion sessions and observed runs.
 Runs are typically up to 50 miles or 2 to 3 hours.
-The Observers will give as much help and encouragement as possible but the onus is on you (the Associate) to study and practice between observed runs.
-Good knowledge of the books 'The Highway Code’ and 'How to be a better rider' handbook is essential.
+The Observers will give as much help and encouragement as possible but it’s up to you (the Associate) to study and practice between observed runs.
+Good knowledge of 'The Highway Code’ and ‘Advanced Rider Course’ handbook is essential.
 Another worthwhile read is 'Motorcycle Roadcraft: The Police Rider's Handbook to Better Motorcycling'.
 Always bring your license to an observed run and your bike must be road legal.
-Your Observer may cancel a session if he feels the your bike is unsafe for use on the highway or you are not suitably clothed.
+Your Observer may cancel a session if he/she feels that your bike is unsafe for use on the road or if you are not suitably clothed.